Diamondbacks vs. Mariners Player Props Betting Odds

 Crawford Stats

-- Crawford brings a three-game streak with at least one hit into this one.
-In his last five games he is hitting .300 with four doubles, two walks and two RBI.
+- Crawford brings a four-game streak with at least one hit into this one.
+In his last five games he is hitting .263 with three doubles and four walks.

 Crawford Recent Games